MetinEkren/Puzzled-Skeleton/BUILDING.md

 ## Building
 1. Navigate to the root of the directory
-2. Open the Game-Interaction.sln file
+2. Open the Puzzled-Skeleton.sln file
 3. Start building in your desired configuration
-4. Build files can be in the bin/%Config%-windows/Game-Interaction/ folder.
+4. Build files can be in the bin/%Config%-windows/Puzzled/ folder.
 5. (Optional) Open a terminal and run the Sandbox project:
     ```sh
-    ./Game-Interaction.exe
+    ./Puzzled.exe
     ```